 The phylloxera epidemic of the late 19th century indirectly increased European plantings of Grenache.
-In RIoja, for example, vineyards were replanted not with the native varietals, but with the hardy, easy to graft Grenache.
-A simllar trend occurred in southern France, as the percentage of Grenache plantings after the phylloxera infestation increased signficantly, replacing the previoulsy abundant Mourvèdre.
+In Rioja, for example, vineyards were replanted not with the native varietals, but with the hardy, easy to graft Grenache.
+A similar trend occurred in southern France, as the percentage of Grenache plantings after the phylloxera infestation increased significantly, replacing the previously abundant Mourvèdre.

 Grenache was brought to California in the 1860s, where its erect carriage, vigor and resistance to drought made it a popular planting choice.
 It came to occupy second place in vineyard planting after Carignan and was an element in wine producers’ branded field blends.
 Unfortunately, this usage encouraged growers to select cuttings from the most productive vines, increasing grape production but reducing the overall quality of the vines.
 In recent years, Grenache plantings in California have declined, as the varietal is replaced by the more popular Cabernet Sauvignon and Merlot; currently there are 9,600 acres planted in California.